 De Fer’s Map of the Southwest Based Upon the Earliest Reports of Father Kino -- One of the Few Regional Maps to Show the Island of California

-Second state of the scarce first edition of De Fer's map of California.
-This is one of a select few regional maps to feature the island and it is also one of the first to show Father Eusebio Kino’s highly-detailed findings from his expeditions to what is now the American Southwest and northern Mexico.
+Scarce second state of De Fer's map of California, bearing the date 1705.
+This is one of a select few regional maps to feature the island and it is also the first to show Father Eusebio Kino’s highly-detailed findings from his expeditions to what is now the American Southwest and northern Mexico.

 The map shows the entire southwest of North America, with the island of California prominently featured.
 California appears with an indented northern coast and is labeled "Californias ó Carolinas."

 Taking up most of what is now Texas and the Plains States is a massive list of 314 names, which correspond to places in the New Mexico area.
 The names include Santa Fe, Taos, Pecos, El Paso, and numerous New Mexican pueblos and haciendas; twenty-three place names on the map are entirely new.
 These toponyms are the result of Kino’s travels and represent the most up-to-date information about the geography and settlements of the area.
 For example, the Casa Grande descubierta la 27 Nov.
 1694 refers to a site found by Kino that is just south of the location of Phoenix, Arizona.